Y0Coss/docs-fork/pages/web_cloud/web_cloud_databases/authorise_IP/guide.en-gb.md

 >>
 >> > [!success]
 >> >
->> > If you want to modify an IP address or an IP address range that is already authorized, click directly in the table on the `...`{.action} button to the right of the line corresponding to the IP address or IP address range you want to modify, then on `Edit the whitelist`{.action}.
+>> > If you want to modify an IP address or an IP address range that is already authorized, click the `...`{.action} button in the line corresponding to the IP address or IP address range you want to modify, then click `Edit the whitelist`{.action}.
 >>
 > **Step 5**
 >>